arangodb-foxx/util-sessions-local/README.md

 Returns an integer representing number of milliseconds until the session will expire, or `Infinity` (indicating the session will never expire) if session expiry is disabled.

+### Retrieve a session's ID

+Get the session ID of a session.

+`session.forClient()`

+Returns the session's session ID that is accepted by `sessions.get`.

 ## License

 This code is distributed under the [Apache License](http://www.apache.org/licenses/LICENSE-2.0) by ArangoDB GmbH.